srid/neuron/doc/Guide/Creating and Editing zettels/Editor integration.md

 ### Online

-[[cerveau]] can be used to edit your neuron v1 notes online using a web browser.
+[[Cerveau]] can be used to edit your neuron v1 notes online using a web browser.
 Here's a small demo of the Cerveau editor in action, demonstrating the link autocomplete feature.

 ![demo](./static/cerveau-autocompl.gif)